michaelebrooker/bh/content/stay.md

 ## Your stay at Buhooro

-There are five staff permanently on site, and **Alfred** our guard keeps the place secure, with **Nama** running the house and supervising guests.
+There are five staff permanently on site, with a guard taking care of security, and our excellent house keeper running the house and supervising guests.
 All our staff are friendly and welcoming.

 {{< responsive-image img="/images/living-area.jpg/" text="The open plan living area." >}}